Uuvana-Studios/Longvinter-server-documentation/docs/linux/setup-docker.md

 ## Requirements and Pre-requisites

-- GIT installed in your system
+- GIT installed in your system;
-- GIT LFS installed in your system
+- GIT LFS installed in your system;
-- Docker installed in your system
+- Docker and Docker-Compose installed in your system;
-- Docker Compose installed in your system
+- Broadband internet connection;
-- Broadband internet connection
+- Router with the ability to port forward;
-- Router with the ability to port forward
+- Min.
+2 GB RAM;
 - Min.
-2 GB RAM
+64-bit Linux Operating System.

 ## System Setup